biegehydra/EasyCsv-Dotnet/components.md

 **AutoMatching**: Lets you select an automatching level for a specific property in case you need more granular control.
 By default, expected headers have the same automatching level of the table.

 There are a few static configs on `ExpectedHeaderConfig` that you can use: `ExpectedHeaderConfig.Default`, `ExpectedHeaderConfig.Required`, `ExpectedHeaderConfig.TextDefaultValue` and `ExpectedHeaderConfig.RequiredTextDefaultValue` since these are commonly used.

-### Additional CsvTableHeaderMatcher Options

-**HideDefaultValueColumn**: When true, the default value column is hidden.

-**HidePreviewInformationColumn**: When true, the preview information column is hidden.

-**Initial OrderBy**: Let's you control how expected headers should be ordered in the table after initial matching completes.

-**Frozen**: When true, no changes can be made to the matcher.
-Default value input fields will be disabled and csv header mappings can't be changed.

-**AutoMatch**: Controls how `ValuesToMatch` on `ExpectedHeader` will be compared to the csv headers during matching.
-For example, if `ValuesToMatch` contains a single value "FirstName", this is what it would match to with the different options:
-- Exact: "FirstName"
-- Strict: "FirstNme"
-- Lenient: "First"

-Auto matching just uses a simple Levenshtein Distance algorithm, the dependancy on `FuzzySharp` has been removed.

-**DisplayMatchState (RenderFragment\<MatchState\>)**: Lets you control what gets rendered in the "Matched" column.

 ### Multiple Types